The Psychology of

 Show isolated photos in early stages, yet contextual photos in later stages.

-• Show Humans When Necessary.
-Human models can improve product assessments in clothing, jewelry, and other appearance-related categories.
-But if you don't need these quality assessments, remove humans from your images because they can reduce conversions.
+- Show Humans When Necessary.
+Humans can improve product assessments in clothing, jewelry, and appearance categories.
+If you don't need these quality assessments, remove humans from your images because they can reduce conversions.
 It feels like their product, not my product (Lu et al., 2023).

 Show Contextual Images to Female Customers